Fire breaks out at Trump Tower; one dead, four firefighters sustain minor injuries

-(RNN) - One person died after a fire at Trump Tower on Saturday, multiple outlets reported.
+(RNN) - One person died after a fire at Trump Tower on Saturday.

 The person was the occupant of a 50th-floor residence where the fire started, New York City Fire Commissioner Daniel Nigro said earlier at a press conference.